-Lunnon Metals Limited (ASX: LM8) (the Company or Lunnon Metals) is pleased to update the progress of gold exploration at its Foster-Baker (FBA) project, an important and emerging opportunity at its Kambalda Nickel Project (KNP).
-The Company has recently tested a series of high-ranking gold exploration targets.
-Two prospects, Lady Herial and Plentiful were selected to receive follow-up diamond drill (DD) and reverse circulation (RC) programs.
-These assay results have now been received with the following significant intercepts recorded (> 1.0 g/t Au cut-off unless otherwise stated).
+Lunnon Metals Limited (ASX: LM8) (the Company or Lunnon Metals) is pleased to update the progress of gold exploration in the Foster area, hosted at its Kambalda Gold & Nickel Project (KGNP).
+The Lady Herial prospect continues to deliver significant, near surface, high-grade intercepts from the current diamond drill (DD) and in-fill reverse circulation (RC) program.
+The following significant intercepts are reported above a 0.5 g/t Au cut-off unless otherwise stated: